Why a Business Management Consultant?

 A Business Management Consultant often employs a multi-step approach that goes something like this: obtain from the company executive(s) the underlying reason(s) for wanting the assistance of the Consultant (Objective); interview key individuals throughout the organization, and if appropriate, vendors and customers, as well as observe business processes throughout organization (Findings - which by the way, are frequently different from the hiring executive's understanding, resulting in employing extreme diplomacy not to offend when presenting!); analyze Findings, financials, industry best practices and key benchmarks of comparables to assess how the client stacks up and estimate the return on investment of opportunities (Conclusions); and lastly, taking into account a number of factors, determine the best way to maximize the client's resources and prioritize to-dos (Recommendations and Next Steps).

 Often-repeated complaints regarding Business Management Consultants are that the Recommendations are infeasible, not able to be implemented, are so convoluted and/or simplistic they are useless, or basically are just a sales job for the next project for the Consultant.
-In many cases, this is true.
+In some cases, this perception might be true.